CHAPTER 5

 "And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for Thou wast slain, and hast redeemed us to God by Thy blood out of every kindred, and tongue, and people, and nation;"

 The rest of this verse is the lyrics to the song that the twenty-four elders and the beasts sing unto Jesus.
-They are singing that He is worthy to take the book and open the seals.
-They are also stating here that Jesus only was worthy to open this book because He redeemed us to God by His blood.
+They are singing that He is worthy to take the "book" and open the seals.
+They are also stating here that Jesus was the only worthy one to open this book because He redeemed us to God by His blood.
 The elders also state that those whom Jesus redeemed were of "every kindred, and tongue, and people, and nation".
 There is no racism with God.
 It does not matter to God what color our skin is.
 It does not matter to God what country we live in.
-All that matters to God is that we receive Jesus as our Redeemer.
+All that matters to God is that we receive Jesus as our Saviour.

 One last thing to notice in this verse is the word "tongue".
 Let's just clarify this again.
 Tongue in the Bible means 'language'.
 As a rule, the first time a word is used in the Bible, its meaning carries throughout the entire Bible.
 The first book of the Bible, Genesis, mentions 'tongue' as a distinct language in Chapter 10.
 In Genesis 11:5-9, tells us about the tower of Babel.
 Verse 6 says that "the people is one, and they have all one language".
 Verse 7, God says: "let us go down, and there confound their language, that they may not understand one another's speech."
 Verse 8 tells us that this is what God did.
 Verse 9 tells us that this place is called Babel because "the Lord did there confound the language of all the earth".
 These verses explain to all of mankind how our different languages occurred.

 Now let's look at Revelation 14:6: "...to preach unto them that dwell on the earth, and to every nation, and kindred, and tongue, and people".
 This verse almost duplicates the verse we are studying now, Revelation 5:9.
 Tongues is just another name for languages.
-There is a section on this website under Articles explaining more about Tongues (uneed2no.com).
+There is good information on the website Uneed2no.com under Articles explaining more about Tongues.

 VERSE 10: (Chapter 5)